flexiblepower/powermatcher-documentation/CreationOfDeviceAgent.md

 ### Sending bids

-To send Bids, we will implements `doBidUpdate()`.
+To send Bids, we will implement `doBidUpdate()`.
 The basic functionality of this method is to create a `Bid` and send that bid to a `MatcherEndpoint` through the `Session`.
 For the purposes of this demo, we will be sending randomly generated bids.
 But in a real Device Agent; new Bids will often be the result due a change in the state of the Device...so if the Wind will start blowing harder it will want to offer more Power to the market: hence the maximumDemand will probably coupled to the Power Output of the Windmill in some way.....see [Device Agent Bids](Bids.md).

+1. Check the status if the Agent is still connected
-1. Use the generator to create a random demand, based on the `minimumDemand` and the  `maximumDemand`
+2. Use the generator to create a random demand, based on the `minimumDemand` and the  `maximumDemand`
-2. Create a PointBid using the `Builder` pattern to construct the `Bid` out of two `PricePoints` (Price, Demand) (see [Bids & Prices](DataObjects.md))
+2. Create a flat Bid using the `flatDemand()` More complex shapes can be constructed using the Builder pattern, see the [Freezer Example Device Agent](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.examples/src/net/powermatcher/examples/Freezer.java).
-3. Publish the Bid. `publishBid()` is defined in BaseAgentEndpoint and makes sure that the Bid gets a unique bidNumber, it sends an `OutgoingBidUpdateEvent` to all `Observers` of this `WindTurbine` instance, and send the Bid to its `MatcherEndpoint` through the `Session`.
+3. Publish the Bid using `publishBid()` it will send the Bid to its `MatcherEndpoint` through the `Session`.

 ```
     void doBidUpdate() {
+        AgentEndpoint.Status currentStatus = getStatus();
-        if (isInitialized()) {
+        if (currentStatus.isConnected()) {
-            double demand = minimumDemand + (maximumDemand - minimumDemand)
+            double demand = minimumDemand + (maximumDemand - minimumDemand) * generator.nextDouble();
-                            * generator.nextDouble();

-            publishBid(new PointBid.Builder(getMarketBasis()).add(getMarketBasis().getMinimumPrice(), demand)
-                                                             .add(getMarketBasis().getMaximumPrice(), minimumDemand)
-                                                             .build());
+            publishBid(Bid.flatDemand(currentStatus.getMarketBasis(), demand));
         }
     }
 ```

 ### Receiving prices

-A Price is updated by a MatcherEndpoint calling the `handlePriceUpdate(PriceUpdate priceUpdate)` method.
-Again, in the demo we won't be doing anything with the incoming Price.
-The `BaseAgentEndpoint` makes sure that an `IncomingPriceUpdateEvent` is sent to all `Observers` of this `WindTurbine` instance.
+A Price is received from the MatcherEndpoint/Parent Agent w the `handlePriceUpdate(PriceUpdate priceUpdate)` method.
+In the demo we won't be doing anything with the incoming Price.

-The only action we will undertake is to check whether the bidNumber received in `PriceUpdate` is consistent with the bidNumber of our latest BidUpdate:

 ```
    @Override
-    public void handlePriceUpdate(PriceUpdate priceUpdate) {
+    public synchronized void handlePriceUpdate(PriceUpdate priceUpdate) {
-        LOGGER.debug("Received price update [{}], current bidNr = {}",
-                     priceUpdate, getLastBidUpdate().getBidNumber());
-    }
+        super.handlePriceUpdate(priceUpdate);
+        // Nothing to control for a PV panel
 ```

 # OSGI

 Last up are the OSGI configuration, annotations and methods.

-## The Config interface
+## The Config Interface

 We will start by creating an inner interface called Config.
-(It doesn't have to be called Config, but Powermatcher uses that name.)
+(It doesn't have to be called Config, but PowerMatcher uses that name.)
 This class will be the `Service Factory object` and OSGi will use it to create new instances with the given Parameters.

 A `WindTurbine` instance needs 5 properties:

+* `agentId` : The id of this windTurbine.
 * `desiredParentId ` : The id of the desired parent.
-* `agentId` : The id of this windTurbine.
 * `bidUpdateRate` : The number of seconds between bid updates.
 * `minimumDemand` : The mimimum value of the random demand.
 * `maximumDemand` : The maximum value the random demand.